 Gemini’s 64-foot catamaran is slightly larger than Trilogy’s.
 Maximum 49 passengers.
 Their snorkel trips depart from Kaanapali Beach and go to Honolua Bay, Olowalu, or other nearby areas off of West Maui.
 You can often find a discounted price by shopping from various activity sellers.

-The Lahaina Princess is the only boat that takes you snorkeling at Molokini crater while departing from Lahaina Harbor, so it saves you from the long drive to Maalaea if you want a boat to Molokini.
+The Lahaina Princess is the only boat that takes you for your Maui snorkeling at Molokini crater while departing from Lahaina Harbor, so it saves you from the long drive to Maalaea if you want a boat to Molokini.
+But because of that, it takes the boat much longer to get to Molokini and back.
 They limit their 65-foot double-deck boat to 80 passengers.
 Their free shuttle will pick you up at your west Maui hotel or condo and take you to and from Lahaina Harbor.

 This company has one large sailing catamaran, 65 feet long.
-Their 5-hour snorkel and scuba trip includes breakfast, lunch, and snacks.
+Their 5-hour Maui snorkeling and scuba trip include breakfast, lunch, and snacks.
 They depart from Maalaea Harbor, but they offer free pickup at your hotel to get you to the harbor and back.

 Ultimate Lanai Snorkeling

-This snorkel adventure is different from all the others above.
-It takes you in a small group (up to 16 people) on a low inflated power raft.
+This snorkel adventure and the Redline one immediately above are different from the other ones on this page that go on larger boats.
+Ultimate takes you in a small group (up to 16 people) on a low-inflated power raft.
 You go across the channel from Maui to the area around the island of Lanai.
 You snorkel at three different locations.
-The tour lasts 5 to 6 hours, and includes breakfast, lunch and snorkeling gear.
+The tour lasts 5 to 6 hours and includes breakfast, lunch, and snorkeling gear.